metbosch/Arduino-Quadcopter/README.md

 I want to thank [Jeff Rowberg](https://github.com/jrowberg), who created the great library [i2cdevlib](https://github.com/jrowberg/i2cdevlib) for using all kinds of I2C devices including the MPU-6050 with the arduino board.
+I also want to thank [br3ttb](https://github.com/br3ttb), who created the [Arduino-PID-Libary](https://github.com/br3ttb/Arduino-PID-Library/) which helped me save a lot of time.
-Without his contributions to the open source community I couldn't have done this project.
+Without their contributions to the open source community I couldn't have done this project.

 Modifying the sketch